Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - but I perceived, after a moment, that the other eyes were __regarding__ us less than twenty feet away.

 - So engrossed was she that she had no consciousness of being observed, and one emotion after another crept into her face like __objects into a slowly developing picture__.

+- I think that he was afraid they would __dart down__ a side street and out of his life forever.

+- But they didn't.
+And we all took the __less explicable step__ of __engaging__ the parlor of a suite in the Plaza hotel.